 [ Classic-fied Ads On-Line | On-line Events Diary | CMM Links Page | CMM Subscriptions | Search this Site | CMM Readers Letters | CMM News Items | From the CMM Archives | CMM Clubs Listing | CMM Motor Museums Listing | CMM Homepage | Special Offers in CMM]

-FOR THE VERY LATEST EVENTS NEWS - UPDATED MARCH 4 - CLICK HERE
+FOR THE VERY LATEST EVENTS NEWS - UPDATED FEBRUARY 9 - CLICK HERE

-APRIL 2014 ISSUE OF CMM MAILED OUT TO ALL SUBSCRIBERS FRIDAY, MARCH 28...
+FEBRUARY 2016 ISSUE OF CMM MAILED OUT TO ALL SUBSCRIBERS FRIDAY, JANUARY 29...

-2014 ISSUE: OUR 25th year of publication, CMM is changing, becoming bigger,
+2016 ISSUE: OUR 27th year of publication, CMM is changing, becoming bigger,

-bolder, brighter, now MORE PAGES, FULL COLOUR THROUGHOUT - and the 2014 Almanac,
+bolder, brighter, now MORE PAGES, FULL COLOUR THROUGHOUT - and the 2016 Almanac,

-the 'bible' for enthusiasts is HERE!
+the 'bible' for enthusiasts is here!

 Our letters page has, as usual, your views on the issues of the day and more.
-We feature more services and spares than ever in our ads section, a look out too for Klaxon's Readers Problems, the ever-informed and controversial 'Jumblin' column, the CMM Crossword from Owain and Alvina where you can now win fabulous prizes courtesy of our sponsor Gunson, On Your Marques, club news, Get Set, news snippets, our fascinating 'All You Wanted to Know' column with Minerva, and the biggest events section of any publication in the U.K., featuring all the events, autojumbles, auctions and collectors swapmeets that YOU want!
-Why not order your copy today and get the 2014 Almanac!* CMM makes the ideal gift!
+We feature more services and spares than ever in our ads section, a look out too for Klaxon's Readers Problems, the ever-informed and controversial 'Jumblin' column, the CMM Crossword from Alvina Williams where you can win fabulous prizes courtesy of our sponsor Gunson, On Your Marques, club news, Get Set, news snippets, our fascinating 'All You Wanted to Know' column with Minerva, and the biggest events section of any publication in the U.K., featuring all the events, autojumbles, auctions and collectors swapmeets that YOU want!
+Why not order your copy today and get the 2016 Almanac!* CMM makes the ideal gift!
 For subscription info., click here!